 Understanding Gimbal Motors

 Before we get into the nitty-gritty of brushless versus servo, it’s probably good to take a step back and talk about gimbal motors in general.
 Simply put, gimbal motors are used to stabilize images or videos, holding a camera or other equipment steady.
-In today’s technology-driven world, gimbal motors are found everywhere—from the drones that hover smoothly in the sky to the steady hands of a mechanical camera operator in a multi-million-dollar film production.
+In today’s technology-driven world, gimbal motors are found everywhere—from the drones that hover smoothly in the sky to advanced systems used in drone mapping and surveying applications where precision and stability are non-negotiable.

 The Core Functionality